 Inside was exactly what I had hoped for — contemporary style with upscale amenities and immaculate cleanliness.
 The bedroom featured a queen-sized Tempur-Pedic bed, with small nightstands on either side equipped with built-in USB outlets and lighting controls.
 There was ample storage for a short stay and even a small flat-screen television with cable.

-Auto Camp Cape Cod is ideal for couples, solo travelers, or friends on a girls’ trip, but the living area does have a futon that opens for sleeping space for an adult or two small children.
+Auto Camp Cape Cod is ideal for couples or solo travelers, but the living area does have a futon that opens for sleeping space for an adult or two small children.
 While I saw a number of families with small children, the setup would have been a bit tight inside compared to a hotel room (but definitely easier than a tent!)

 The kitchen isn’t equipped for a lot of cooking, so I would plan on grilling, eating at the Clubhouse, or going into Falmouth or Woods Hole for most meals.
 The mini-fridge is tiny and won’t hold a lot, although the microwave can also serve as a convection oven.
 There was a coffee maker, ample cookware and kitchenware, as well as paper towels, a sponge, and dish soap.